-Crews are scheduled to move Twin Lakes from her off-season mooring in the north harbor to the entrance channel on Monday, November 5, 2018, in conjunction with the low tide.
-Entrance channel dredging operations will continue through April 2018.
-The typical dredge schedule is Mondays – Thursdays, with maintenance performed on Fridays.
+Crews moved Twin Lakes from her off-season mooring in the north harbor to the entrance channel on Monday, November 5, 2018, in conjunction with the low tide.
+On Monday, November 19, 2018, entrance channel dredging commenced.
+The typical dredge schedule is Monday – Thursday, with maintenance performed on Fridays.

 During dredging operations, pass Twin Lakes on the east side (Crow’s Nest side) of the channel unless otherwise marked.
 Stay at least 50′ from the dredge.
 Contact the crew for passing instructions on VHF channel 8.